iyyel/fio-chat/README.md

 Coming soon! 🪻💜

 TODO:
 - Server ban does not seem to work?
-Server freezes.
+Test it!